Concordium/concordium-wallet-proxy/README.md

 #### `amount` (optional)
 This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is a simple transfer or a `InitContract`.
 In case of a simple transfer, the value is a number representing the amount transferred from the sender to the recipient.
 In the case of a `InitContract`, the value is a number representing the amount the contract is initialized with.
+This is the amount that is transferred from the sender account to the contract.
 (The value is an integer in the smallest denomination of CCD.)

 #### `blockHashes`